 Trinity offers a strong academic program for PK2-Grade 8.
-Please read the following information and feel free to contact the The Office of Admissions at 409-765-9391, option#1, if you have any questions or need assistance with the process.
+Please read the following information and feel free to contact our Office of Admission at 409-765-9391, option#1, if you have any questions or need assistance with the process.

-The Application Process and 2018–2019 Calendar of Important Dates will give you an overview of the steps you will need to take to submit your application to Trinity.
+The How To Apply tab will give you an overview of the steps you will need to take to submit your application to Trinity.

 The benefits of a preschool through 8th grade education at Trinity